cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Seeing a difference in total torrent count and suitable torrents (as well as unique searches) is expected behavior.
-This is usually due to `config.js` settings such as `includeSingleEpisodes`or `includeNonVideos`, `exclude` options based on age or last date of search, or duplicate search queries which have been reduced down to a single query.
+This is usually due to `config.js` settings such as `includeSingleEpisodes` or `includeNonVideos`, exclude options based on age or last search date, or duplicate search queries which have been reduced to a single query.

 :::tip

-You can check the verbose log in the log directory of the app config folder for `[prefilter]` entries immediately before a search starts for exact details.
+You can review the verbose logs for `[prefilter]` entries at the start of a search for details on what torrents will be excluded and why.

 :::